its-pablo/pi-controller/README.md

 </div>

 That about covers most of everything for the client UI.
 If you have any questions you can ask me.

+# WALKTHROUGH OF SETTING UP THE SERVER ON YOUR PI

+Write up in progress...